What is new in Tekla PowerFab?

 - This means they now can distribute relevant drawing types - for active jobs only - to different user groups via Tekla EPM Go.
-For example the guys on the shop floor would need access to part and assembly drawings whereas the erection crew at site would need mostly assembly level drawings and general arrangement drawings.
+For example, the guys on the shop floor would need access to part and assembly drawings whereas the erection crew at the site would need mostly assembly-level drawings and general arrangement drawings.

 - We constantly think of ways to make it even easier and more intuitive to use, yet powerful to allow our users to operate efficiently.
-Offering browser based access to selected Tekla EPM data, Tekla EPM Go benefits from the development done to Tekla EPM side.
+Offering browser-based access to selected Tekla EPM data, Tekla EPM Go benefits from the development done to the Tekla EPM side.